Bite Guards Durham, NC

 How long does a dental bite guard last?

 A dental bite guard can last several years when used correctly and regularly.
 Your dentist will advise you on when to replace your guard.
-It will also depend on the type of material your dentist uses to create bite guards, how often you wear them, and any other individual factors, such as grinding or clenching at night.
+It also depends on the bite guard material, how often you wear them, and other factors, such as grinding or clenching at night.

 Can wearing a bite guard at night cause dry mouth?

-No, wearing a dental bite guard at night will not cause dry mouth.
-However, if you have underlying issues with your oral health that contribute to dry mouth, they may become more noticeable while wearing the guard.
+Wearing a dental bite guard at night will not cause dry mouth.
+However, if you have issues with your oral health that contribute to dry mouth, they may become more noticeable while wearing the guard.
 If this is the case, talk to your dentist about other ways to manage these symptoms.

 Can a bite guard damage teeth?

 If used properly, a bite guard should not damage your teeth.
-However, if it is too tight or ill-fitting, it can cause TMJ (temporomandibular joint) pain and lead to other dental problems, such as tooth erosion.
+However, if it’s too tight or ill-fitting, it can cause pain and lead to other dental problems.
 It is vital for your dentist to correctly fit your bite guard.
 This is so your dentist can readjust or replace the bite guard when they need to ensure they are functioning at their best.

 Can a bite guard straighten your teeth?

 No, bite guards cannot straighten your teeth.
 Although they can help protect your teeth from grinding or clenching at night.
-To achieve straighter teeth, you will need to speak to your dentist about orthodontic treatment options available to reposition the teeth within the dental arch.
+You must speak to your dentist about orthodontic treatment options to achieve straighter teeth.
+Orthodontic options reposition the teeth within the dental arch.

 Does a bite guard help TMJ?

 Yes, a bite guard can help to relieve TMJ pain.
-Bite guards work by cushioning the jaw muscles and preventing them from grinding or clenching, reducing joint tension, and alleviating discomfort.
+Bite guards cushion the jaw muscles and prevent them from grinding or clenching, reducing joint tension and reducing discomfort.
 They also protect the teeth and dental restoration from damage from TMJ, TMD, or coexisting conditions such as bruxism.

 Do over-the-counter bite guards work?

 Over-the-counter bite guards may provide short-term relief.
 However, your dentist can design a custom fit guard specifically for you.
 Custom guards are more comfortable and effective.
-They can also adjust as need be to ensure they are working properly.
+They can also adjust as needed to ensure they are working properly.

 Schedule a Dental Exam Today